bitovi/temporal-load-grafana/readme.md

 Click the refresh button to see the latest activity: ↻ <br>
 You should see new workflows being created with each refresh.

+### Observe the load in Grafana

+In the Grafana UI, select the `Temporal Server` dashboard that you imported above.

+You should see the load increasing in the various graphs.

 ### Scale up workers